NickvisionApps/Denaro/README.md

 1. Create a new `build` directory and `cd` into it.
 ### Windows
 1. From the `build` folder, run `cmake .. -G "Visual Studio 17 2022"`.
+  - To skip building Denaro's test suite, add `-DBUILD_TESTING="OFF"` to the end of the command.
 1. From the `build` folder, run `cmake --build . --config Release`.
 1. After these commands complete, Denaro will be successfully built and its binaries can be found in the `org.nickvision.money.winui/Release` folder of the `build` folder.
 ### Linux
 1. From the `build` folder, run `cmake .. -DCMAKE_BUILD_TYPE=Release`.
+  - To skip building Denaro's test suite, add `-DBUILD_TESTING="OFF"` to the end of the command.
+  - If you plan to install Denaro via CMAKE (supported on Linux only), add `-DCMAKE_INSTALL_PREFIX=PATH_TO_INSTALL_DIR` to the end of the command, replacing `PATH_TO_INSTALL_DIR` with the path of where you'd like Denaro to install to.
 1. From the `build` folder, run `cmake --build .`.
 1. After these commands complete, Denaro will be successfully built and its binaries can be found in the `org.nickvision.money.gnome` folder of the `build` folder.

+## Installing (LINUX ONLY)
+1. To install Denaro to the system, from the `build` folder, run `cmake --install .`

 # Contributing